+Prototype: OStypeErr OSCreateMsg (

+OStypeEcbP ecbP, OStypeMsgP msgP);

+Callable from: Anywhere Contained in: Salvosg.c

+Enabled by: OSENABLE_MESSAGE, OSEVENTS

+Affected by: OSCALL_OSCREATEEVENT,

+OSENABLE_STACK_CHECKING,

+OSCOMBINE_EVENT_SERVICES,

+OSLOGGING, OSUSE_EVENT_TYPES

+Description: Create a message with the initial value

+specified.

-Type: Prototype: Callable from: Contained in: Enabled by: Affected by: Description: Parameters: Function OStypeErr OSCreateMsg (OStypeEcbP ecbP, OStypeMsgP msgP); Anywhere msg.c OSENABLE_MESSAGE, OSEVENTS OSCALL_OSCREATEEVENT, OSENABLE_STACK_CHECKING, OSCOMBINE_EVENT_SERVICES, OSLOGGING, OSUSE_EVENT_TYPES Create a message with the initial value specified. ecbP: a pointer to the message's ecb. msgP: a pointer to a message.
-OSNOERR Returns: Stack Usage: 1 Notes Creating a message assigns an event control block (ecb) to t message.
-A newly-created message has no tasks waiting for Messages are passed via pointer so that a message can point anything.
-Signaling or waiting a message before it has been created will a sult in an error if OSUSE_EVENT_TYPES is TRUE.
+Creating a message assigns an event control block (ecb) to the message.
+A newly-created message has no tasks waiting for it.
+Messages are passed via pointer so that a message can point to anything.

+Signaling or waiting a message before it has been created will result in an error if OSUSE_EVENT_TYPES iS TRUE.

 Binary semaphores and resource locking can be implemented via messages using the values (OStypeMsgP) 0 and (OStypeMsgP) 1 for the messages.

-In the example below, a message is created to pass the key pressed (which is detected by the task TaskReadKey()) to the task Task-HandleKey(), which acts on the keypress.
+In the example below, a message is created to pass the key pressed (which is detected by the task TaskReadKey()) to the task TaskHandleKey(), which acts on the keypress.
 The message is initialized to zero because no keypress is initially detected.
 If, due to task priorities and timing, TaskReadKey() signals a new message before TaskHandleKey() reads the existing message, the new key will be lost.

-See Also OS_WaitMsg(),OSRea adMsg(),OSSignalMsg(),OSTryMsg()
+OS_WaitMsg(), OSReadMsg(), OSSignalMsg(), OSTryMsg()

 '''

 / pass key via a message. /

-Example

 #define MSG KEY PRESSED P OSECBP(4)

 / this task reads key presses from a keypad

 /

 /

 / and sends them to TaskHandleKey via a

 / message.

 /

-void TaskReadKey(void)

-{
+void TaskReadKey ( void )

 static char key; / holds key pressed

 /

 / initially no key has been pressed.

 /

 OSCreateMsq(MSG KEY PRESSED P, (OStypeMsqP) 0);

-for (;;)

-{
+while (1) {

-if ( kbhit() )

-{
+if (kbhit()) {

 key = getch();

 / do debouncing, key-repeat, etc.

 /

+/ send new key via message.

 /

-/ send new key via message.

-OSSignalMsg(MSG KEY PRESSED P,
+OSSignalMsg(MSG_KEY_PRESSED_P,

 (OStypeMsgP) &key);

-}

 / wait 10msec, then test for keypress

 /

 / again.

-/

-OS_Delay(TEN_MSEC, TaskReadKey1);

-}

-}

-/
+OS_Delay(TEN_MSEC);

 / this task acts upon keypresses.

-void TaskHandleKey(void)

-{

-static char key; / holds new key

 /

+void TaskHandleKey ( void )

+/ holds new key

+static char key;

 static OStypeMsgP msgP; / get msg via ptr

 /

-for (;;)

-{
+while (1) {

 / do nothing until a key is pressed.

 /

 OS_WaitMsg(MSG_KEY_PRESSED_P, &msgP,

-OSNO_TIMEOUT, TaskHandleKey1);
+OSNO_TIMEOUT);

+/

 / then get the new key and act on it.

-/

 key = (char )msgP;

-switch ( tolower(key) )

-{
+switch (tolower(key)) {

 case KEY_UP:

 MoveUp();

 break;

-}

-}

 }

 '''